nmayhall/DBF.jl/README.md

 DBF.jl works in the **Heisenberg picture**: rather than optimizing the quantum state, it iteratively applies unitary rotations to transform the Hamiltonian itself.
 Each rotation has the form $e^{i\theta G/2} H\, e^{-i\theta G/2}$ where $G$ is a Pauli generator.
 Operator truncation keeps the representation compact, enabling simulation of systems beyond the reach of exact methods.
 Truncation is controlled via PauliOperators.jl's composable `TruncationStrategy` type system.

 Built on [PauliOperators.jl](https://github.com/nmayhall/PauliOperators.jl) for efficient symplectic Pauli algebra (up to 128 qubits).
+Ground state preparation accepts either of PauliOperators' two Pauli-sum representations: the `Dict`-backed `PauliSum` or the flat sorted-storage `SparsePauliVector` — a drop-in replacement that produces identical results several times faster on large operators.

 ## Installation